Parma National Bank (Parma, ID)

 Cause Details

-Bank closed its doors following heavy depositor run tied to other local bank failures
+Bank closed after heavy run tied to failures in the local banking chain (Crawford-Moore)

 Newspaper Excerpt